dexterlabora/meraki-tools-gas-vue-webpack/docs/index.md

 ## About

-Meraki Tools is an application to generate reports and makes adjustments for the Meraki Cloud platform.
-This version is built to support Google Sheets as a Sidebar Add-on.
-This allows you to instantly generate reports into a Google Sheet, then take advantage of the many features of Google Sheets such as using the Explore feature to illustrate the Meraki data.
+Meraki Tools is an Google Sheets Add-on to generate reports and makes adjustments for the Meraki Cloud platform.
+This allows you to instantly generate reports into a spreadsheet, then take advantage of the many features of Google Sheets such as using the Explore feature to visualize the Meraki data.

 > [Download Add-on](https://cs.co/meraki_tools)